TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Preliminary

 \subsection{Distortion Handling in Current Time-Series Forecasting Objectives}

 Many measurement metrics have been used in the time-series forecasting domain, and those based on the \(L_p\) distance, including Euclidean distance, are widely used to handle time-series data.
-However, such metrics do not have invariance to the aforementioned distortions~\citep{Ding08, Guen19dilate} due to its point-wise mapping.
-Specifically, since $L_p$ distance compares the values per time step, it cannot handle temporal distortions appropriately and vulnerable to scaling of the data. \citet{Guen19dilate} propose a loss function, called DILATE, to overcome the inadequate characteristic in the $L_p$ distance metrics by recognizing temporal dynamics with DTW and TDI.
-In terms of transformation, DILATE handles dynamic time scaling, especially, local time scaling with DTW, and phase shifting with penalized TDI, defined as follows:
+However, such metrics are not invariant to the aforementioned distortions~\citep{Ding08, Guen19dilate} because of their point-wise mapping.
+In particular, since $L_p$ distance compares the values per time step, it cannot handle temporal distortions appropriately and is vulnerable to data scaling. \citet{Guen19dilate} have proposed a loss function called DILATE to overcome the inadequate characteristic in the $L_p$ distance metric by recognizing temporal dynamics with DTW and TDI.
+In terms of transformation, DILATE handles dynamic time scaling, especially local time scaling with DTW, and phase shifting with penalized TDI, defined as follows: